liedllab/surface_analyses/README.md

 atoms as the topology!
 If no such mol2 file is available, you can use the `reorder_mol2.sh` script in the `extra-scripts` subdirectory.

+# Computing electrostatic surfaces
+The `ele_patches` script can use APBS () to compute an electrostatic potential.
+It then creates a molecular surface and colors it by the potential, or searches for positive and negative surface patches.

 # Examples
 Visualize the hydrophobic potential on a non-protein molecule, using an *ordered* mol2 file as reference: